-If you are interested in building on your success at GCSE and developing your ability to communicate in one of the world’s most widely spoken languages from Central and South America, Spain, United States and even the Philippines.
-This course offers an exciting opportunity if you have been successful in your study of GCSE Spanish or if Spanish is your first language and you want to develop this further, our aim is to help you to succeed and become more confident speaking the language.
+Spanish is one of the most widely spoken languages from Central and South America, Spain, United States and even the Philippines.
+This course offers an exciting opportunity if you have been successful in your study of GCSE Spanish or if Spanish is your first language and you want to develop this further, our aim is to help you to succeed and become more confident.
 We offer full use of modern facilities and access to local language events.
 You will also have the opportunity to practise your skills with native speakers and you will enjoy small class sizes.

 Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
 Or eight GCSEs at a minimum of grade 5.